Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Customized Design for RLWE-based Cryptosystems

 Consider, for example, the product $Hx$ between a matrix $H\in \R^{h\times n}$ and a vector $x\in \R^n$, as shown in Fig.~\ref{fig:slotmult}, where the $i$-th row of $H$ are denoted by $H_i\in\R^{1\times n}$.
 In Fig.~\ref{fig:slotmult}, the matrix $H$ is vectorized to be a column vector of length $hn$, and the vector $x$ is duplicated $h$ times to build another vector of the same length.
 Such column vectors of length $hn$ can be regarded as having $h$ ``partitions'' of length $n$.
 When these two vectors of length $hn$ are multiplied element-wisely, we obtain another vector of length $hn$ whose elements in the $i$-th partition are summed up to be $H_ix$, \textit{i.e.}, the $i$-th element of $Hx$.
 The overall process can be summarized as

 where $e_i\in\R^h$ is a unit vector whose only nonzero element is its $i$-th element.

-The method of \eqref{eq:mtxmult} is then applied to $2n$-matrix-vector multiplications in \eqref{eq:sum}, as shown in Fig.~\ref{fig:slotsum}, by duplicating the plant output and input $h$-times to build column vectors of length $h\cdot\max\lbrace h,l\rbrace$.
+The method of \eqref{eq:mtxmult} is then applied to matrix-vector multiplications in \eqref{eq:sum}, as shown in Fig.~\ref{fig:slotsum}, by duplicating the plant output and input $h$-times to build column vectors of length $h\cdot\max\lbrace h,l\rbrace$.
 When $h\neq l$, zeros are padded in these vectors of length $h\cdot\max\lbrace h,l\rbrace$ to fit the length of each partition, as in the case depicted in Fig.~\ref{fig:slotsum}.
 Then, the summations of elements within each partition are performed only at the end to yield $u(k)$, after element-wise multiplications between $2n$-pairs of vectors followed by element-wise additions.

 Note that the summation of elements within each partition cannot be implemented solely by element-wise operations.
-Indeed, methods to implement the matrix-vector multiplication over Ring-LWE ciphertexts have been developed using an algorithm called ``rotation'' \cite{mtxmult, mtxmult2}, which allows permutation of elements within a vector.
-However, the rotation requires additional storage for the encrypted controller, since a given ciphertext is decomposed and multiplied by the ``rotation key'' which should be kept by the controller\footnote{For numerical analysis on the effect of applying rotation, see Section~\ref{subsec:previous}.} \cite{bgv, bfv}.
+Indeed, methods to implement the matrix-vector multiplication over RLWE-based ciphertexts have been developed using an algorithm called ``rotation'' \cite{mtxmult, mtxmult2}, which allows a permutation of elements within a vector.
+However, rotation requires additional storage for the encrypted controller, since a given ciphertext is decomposed and then multiplied by the ``rotation key'' which should be stored in the controller\footnote{For numerical analysis on the effect of applying rotation, see Section~\ref{subsec:previous}.} \cite{bgv, bfv}.

-Instead, we make use of the fact that the output of the encrypted controller is re-encrypted at the actuator, as in \eqref{eq:actu}, and hence can undergo a simple process such as summation of elements after decryption.
+Instead, we make use of the fact that the output of the encrypted controller is re-encrypted at the actuator, as in \eqref{eq:actu}, so that the elements can be summed up at the actuator after decryption.
 This is reasonable considering that the actuator is capable of decryption, which already involves addition of scalars.
 Therefore, we encrypt the controller \eqref{eq:sum} to operate

-over encrypted data, and leave the rest of the operation to the actuator.
+and leave the rest of the operation to the actuator.

-In \eqref{eq:op}, it is assumed that $h=l$, which will also be applied for the rest of this section to ignore the padded zeros for simplicity.
+In \eqref{eq:op}, it is assumed that $h=l$, which is assumed for the rest of this section to ignore the padded zeros for simplicity.
 In addition, we assume that $p=h^2$, and hence the vectors in Fig.~\ref{fig:slotsum} are fully packed into each plaintext in $R_{p,N}$.
 Otherwise, zeros are again padded at the end of each vector before packing.

 Now each $\mathcal{H}_i$ is vectorized as the matrix $H$ in \eqref{eq:mtxmult}, then quantized and encrypted analogously to \eqref{eq:boldy};

 where $1/s\geq 1$ is again a scaling parameter and $\Enc^\prime$, the composition of encryption and packing defined in Section~\ref{subsec:rlwe}, is used.
 In order to be multiplied with each $\mathbf{H}_i$, the plant output and input are duplicated $h$ times, quantized, and encrypted as